-Gartner defines access management (AM) as platforms that include an identity provider (IdP) and establish, manage and enforce runtime access controls to at least cloud, modern standards-based web and classic web applications.
-AM’s purpose is to enable single sign-on (SSO) access for people (workforce, consumer and other users) and machines into protected applications in a streamlined and consistent way that enhances user experience.
-AM is also responsible for providing security controls to protect the user session in runtime, enforcing authentication (with multifactor authentication [MFA]) and authorization using adaptive access.
-Lastly, AM can provide identity context for other cybersecurity tools to enable identity-first security.
+Gartner defines access management (AM) as tools that include authentication and single sign-on (SSO) capabilities, and that establish, manage and enforce runtime access controls for modern standards-based and classic web applications and APIs.
+AM’s purpose is to enable SSO access for people (employees, consumers and other users) and machines to protected applications in a streamlined and consistent way that enhances the user experience.
+AM is also responsible for providing security controls to protect the user session in runtime, enforcing authentication and authorization using adaptive access.
+Lastly, AM can provide identity context for other cybersecurity tools and reliant applications to enable identity-first security.

 Gartner defines user authentication as the journey-time process that provides credence in a claim to an identity established for a person for access to digital assets.
 User authentication is delivered by some combination of (a) an authenticator, (b) signals evaluation and (c) an authentication decision point, which may be from different vendors.
 User authentication is used to provide credence in an identity claim for a person already known to an organization.
 The credence must be sufficient to bring account takeover (ATO) risks within the organization’s risk tolerance.
 User authentication is foundational to and protects the value of other functions with an organization’s identity fabric, namely: runtime authorization, especially segregation of duties (SOD); audit (individual accountability); and identity analytics.